You are here

 Free and reduced-price meal (FRM) data are used ubiquitously to proxy for student disadvantage in education research and policy applications.
-The Community Eligibility Provision (CEP)—a recently-implemented, federally-administered program—allows schools serving low-income populations to identify all students as FRM-eligible regardless of individual circumstances.
-The substantive implications of this policy aside, we study its effect on FRM eligibility as a proxy for student disadvantage, and relatedly, we examine the viability of direct certification (DC) status as an alternative disadvantage measure.
-While there is some informational degradation in FRM data caused by the CEP, primarily with respect to capturing school-level disadvantage, we show that the impact of the CEP is generally modest.
-In the post-CEP era, DC and FRM data are similarly informative.
-Using both measures together can improve the identification of disadvantaged students in administrative data, but only marginally.
+The Community Eligibility Provision (CEP)—a recently-implemented policy change to the federally-administered National School Lunch Program—allows schools serving low-income populations to identify all students as FRM-eligible regardless of individual circumstances.
+We study the CEP’s effect on FRM eligibility as a proxy for student disadvantage, and relatedly, we examine the viability of direct certification (DC) status as an alternative disadvantage measure.
+Our findings on whether the CEP degrades the informational content of FRM data are mixed.
+At the individual level there is essentially no effect, but the CEP does meaningfully change the information conveyed by the FRM-eligible share of students in a school.
+Our comparison of FRM and DC data in the post-CEP era shows that these measures are similarly informative as proxies for disadvantage, despite the CEP-induced information loss in FRM data.
+Using both measures together can improve the identification of disadvantaged students, but only marginally.

 Citation: Cory Koedel, Eric Parsons (2019).
 Using Free Meal and Direct Certification Data to Proxy for Student Disadvantage in the Era of the Community Eligibility Provision.
 CALDER Working Paper No. 214-0119-1